ms-grcymt/azureconnect-ext/README.md

 ## Deploy the application

-To create the necessary resources to see the application in action on Azure, please run the bash script in the folder **/deploy/deploy-application.azcli** which will create the following indicative resources:
+To create the necessary resources to see the application in action on Azure, please run the bash script in the folder **/deploy/deploy-application.azcli** with [Az CLI](https://docs.microsoft.com/en-us/cli/azure/) installed or via [Azure Cloud Shell](https://shell.azure.com), which will create the following indicative resources:

 | Azure resource           | Pricing tier/SKU       | Purpose                                 | Registered Resource Providers |